Why do prediction market probabilities change so quickly after news events?

 Exceptions & Edge Cases

-- If news is ambiguous, then volatility may spike without direction.
+- If the news is ambiguous, then you may see a spike followed by reversal as traders digest context.

 Practical Examples